nla-group/classix/README.md

 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/demo5_post.png />

-### The visualization is not clear, is it a bug?
+### How to interprete and modify the visualizations?

-No, it is not a bug.
-Sometimes the default setting for visualization may result in a blurry picture, e.g., the boxes of starting points are too large, which hides the data object's color.
-You can personalize your visualization by specifying parameters for the ``.explain`` method.
-For example, we may set ``sp_alpha`` smaller to get more transparency for the box of starting points or set ``sp_pad`` smaller to get the box smaller, even we can change the color of that by specifying ``sp_fcolor`` to a shallow color.
+When there are many data points, the vizualisations produced by the `.explain` method might be difficult to interprete.
+There are several options that help producing better plots, e.g. when the boxes of starting points are too large so that they hide the data points.
+In this case, we may set ``sp_alpha`` smaller to get more transparency for the box of starting points or set ``sp_pad`` smaller to get the box smaller, or we can change the color of that by specifying ``sp_fcolor`` to a more shallow color.
 For more detail, we refer users to the documentation.
-Also, you can set `cmap` (e.g., `'bmh'`), `cmin` and `cmax` to customize a color map for a decent plot.
+Also, you can set `cmap` (e.g., `'bmh'`), `cmin` and `cmax` to customize a color map of the clusters.

 ## :art: Reproducibility
 All experiment in the paper referenced below are reproducible by running the code in the folder of ["exp"](https://github.com/nla-group/classix/tree/master/exp).